DylanMartinLSC/DylanMartinLSC/README.md

 - 👀 I’m interested in mobile, machine learning and computer vision projects.
 - 🌱 I’m currently learning TensorFlow and Python.
-- 👨‍🎓 I'm a BS student in Comp Sci.
 - 💞️ I’m looking to collaborate on interesting Android and computer vision projects.
 - 📫 How to reach me dylanmartinlsc@gmail.com